YuehHanChen/quantifying-novelty/README.md

 # Quantifying Novelty in LLMs

-This repository hosts the code for the paper: Beyond Memorization: Mapping the Originality-Quality Frontier of Language Models
+This repository hosts the code and the data for the paper: Beyond Memorization: Mapping the Originality-Quality Frontier of Language Models

-Full code is coming soon.
+Full code and data are coming soon.